lindseytummond/mongo-scraper/README.md

 - <a href="https://www.linkedin.com/in/lindsey-tummond-b86aa341/" target="_blank"> LinkedIn </a>

 ## Future Enhancements:
-Future developments would include creating additional features to isolate specific subtopics to scrape (ex: 'Destination of the Year', 'Cruises', and 'Travel Tips') to be able to store comments for each travel subtopic.
+Future developments would include creating additional features to isolate specific subtopics to scrape (ex: 'Destination of the Year,' 'Cruises,' and 'Travel Tips') to be able to store comments for each travel subtopic.

 ## Learning Points:
 - Trial and error of using axios to isolate specific HTML.